AidySun/dev_tips/README.md

     git diff --name-only
     ```

-  - unstage a file, won't delete from local workspace
+  - un-stage a file, won't delete from local workspace
     ```
     git reset -- <file>
     ```
     <pre><code>
-    # this won't actually unstage a file, it just works for the new files that staged.
+    # this won't actually un-stage a file, it just works for the new files that staged.
     # it stages the removal file from the repo but leaves the file in your working tree
     <del>git rm --cached <file></del></code></pre>
   - rename a tag